-At the meeting the following will be taken into consideration:
+At the meeting the following will be taken into consideration: LWG/ January 2011 Final Draft for Personnel Panel, incorporating post-consultation changes

-- The employees absence history. - The effect the absence is having on Service performance and colleagues within the Service. - The nature of the absences and any treatment that has been received. - Any action taken to improve attendance. - The report from Occupational Health following the Written Warning. - Any support that can be provided by the Council.
+- The employee's absence history. - The effect the absence is having on Service performance and colleagues within the Service. - The nature of the absences and any treatment that has been received. - Any action taken to improve attendance. - The report from Occupational Health following the Written Warning. - Any support that can be provided by the Council.